Sayan690/Nastycat/Nastycat v2.0/README.md

 ```bash
 python3 ./nastycat_v2.py -ls # starts a server, when a client connects, gets access to the servers terminal.
 ```

-## Setup

-Run the setup file and it will automatically setup everything.

 Note - This may require root priviledges.